rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br>

-Before running 'dotnet run' to host our basic app on a local IIS Express web server, we need to change a setting in order to allow access from outside the local machine.
+Before running 'dotnet run' to host your basic app on a local Kestrel server, a setting needs changing in order to allow access from outside the local machine.
 Start by entering the following:

 ```
 cd mockapp1/Properties/
 nano launchSettings.json
 ```

-Then change the "applicationUrl": "https://localhost:5001;http://localhost:5000" text to  "applicationUrl": "http://0.0.0.0:5000" and enter Ctrl+O followed by Ctrl+X to save the file and exit nano.
+Then change the "applicationUrl": "https://localhost:5001;http://localhost:5000" text to  "applicationUrl": "http://0.0.0.0:5000" and enter Ctrl+o followed by Ctrl+x to save the file and exit nano.

 <br>

-The dotnet run command can now be entered to run and test the application:
+The 'dotnet run' command can now be entered to run and test access to the application:

 ```
 cd ..